AndrewDettor/EDD-Project/README.md

 The IDC predicts that over 2.4 trillion dollars on technology in 2018 and that 74% of this is on upgrading existing technology.
 However, no tool exists for determining whether upgrading a slow computer or phone is justified.
 Nor for seeing if the technology can be sped up without upgrading it.

 ### Goals and Non-Goals
-- Accurately sort a computer into one of three categories
+- Accurately sort a computer into one of three categories (DONE)
    1. Browsing
    2. Gaming
    3. Workstation
-- Offer the correct recommendations for computer part upgrades relative to it's category
+- Offer the correct recommendations for computer part upgrades relative to it's category (DONE)
 - Detect and fix performance issues that are within the scope of the OS (i.e., more than hardware recommendations)

 ### Proposed Solution